College of Ayurvedic Diet & Digestion

 Also known as groundnut, monkey nut, earthnut, goober peas or pignut, in truth, they are actually a legume and a relative of beans, soy and, the Ayurvedic staple, lentils.
 The reason we know them as nuts is all down to marketing.
 Humans have a long history of eating nuts.
 Nuts were the primary source of fats and proteins prior to the agricultural revolution.
 So marketing beans as nuts is a profitable renaming.

-However, even as a legume peanuts are unusual because they grow underground in pods, rather than above ground.
+However, even as a legume, peanuts are unusual because they grow underground in pods, rather than above ground.
 After being harvested in Autumn, they are left to dry in their field for a few days before being separated from their vines.
 Once separated, they are dried in 'drying wagons' by having warm air blasted through.

 Due to their popularity, peanuts have strong cultural and nostalgic significance.
 Jimmy Carter, US President from 1977-1981, was famous for his love of peanuts.
 So much so that he actually owned a peanut farm!
 Charlie Brown is the star of the popular animated series 'Peanuts', that launched in the 1950's and remained in print until 2000.

-The botanical name for peanuts is arachis hypogaea and they originated in South America.
+The botanical name for peanuts is Arachis hypogaea and they originated in South America.
 They were domesticated as a hybrid between two wild species over 7,600 years ago.
 Today, they are grown globally, in tropical and subtropical locations like the southern USA.

 Footnote: The information for this article was in part gathered from a 2020 study and survey of 35 students of Ayurveda who experimented with peanuts.
-During the study, students ate peanuts for 3 days and journaled the pharmacological effects.
+During the study, students ate peanuts for 3 days and journaled the effects.
 This study was sponsored by the Joyful Belly School of Ayurveda, and specifically the Mastering Ayurvedic Digestion & Nutrition certification course.

 Peanuts are high in fat and calories, about 570 calories per 100g, but several studies have shown that peanuts do not cause weight gain.
 More research is needed on this to pinpoint exactly why this is but it could be because peanuts are so heavy and slow to digest.
-Our students noticed this quality helps them feel satisfied for longer and, so, ate less food.

 Peanuts contain high amounts of protein, 26g per 100g, which may increase the amount of calories burned per day.
 This is due, in part, to proteins' high thermic effect which boosts metabolism.
 Studies have shown that this can range from 80-100 calories per day, and sometimes more.